IN-LINE NETWORK TROUBLESHOOTER - LanXPLORER Pro

 - Identify MAC and IP address devices on network

-LanXPLORER Pro is a hand held tester for analysing and diagnosing problems in networks, cabling and Ethernet devices using copper, fibre and Wi-Fi interfaces.
+LanXPLORER Pro is a tester for analysing and diagnosing problems in networks, cabling and Ethernet devices using copper, fibre and Wi-Fi interfaces.

-Customers who have previously purchased LANXPLORER Pro models can upgrade their tester by purchasing the approved USB Wi-Fi adapter (Edimax EW-7811Un) and downloading the latest software.
+Customers who have previously purchased LANXPLORER Pro models can upgrade their tester by purchasing the following adapters.
+Please note these adapters are included with kits sold from the 1st July 2018

 Click here for software downloads.